 These cheap coffee makers also make a bad “cup of Joe”.
 Some customers even complained that they tasted plastic when using these cheaper machines.

-Then there’s the durability problems.
+Then there are the durability problems.
 There were tons of durability complaints about the cheap coffee makers that I researched.
 Some of these problems included; cracks in the carafe, cracks in plastic parts, warping of plastic parts, and generally not lasting very long.

 On top of that, these cheap coffee makers have very few features.